 Decentralised continuous vaccination

-Under the decentralized continuous vaccination approach, a batch of vaccine as well as other vaccination equipment were stored and managed by the livestock field officer assigned to be the RC for the ward.
+Under the DCV approach, a batch of vaccine as well as other vaccination equipment were stored and managed by the livestock field officer assigned to be the RC for the ward.
 The RC in collaboration with a community representative (the OHC) planned and executed vaccination activities throughout the year as needs arose.
-Like in the pulsed vaccination method, the district veterinary officer provided overall supervision of the vaccination.
+Like in the CPV method, the district veterinary officer provided overall supervision of the vaccination.

 Recruitment and Training

 A local villager was recruited from each participating village to take responsibility as the OHC.
 Their appointment was performed by community leaders.
 To qualify for this position, the person had to meet specific criteria that included being influential and respected in the local community and basic literacy.
-The RC and assigned OHC were then invited to attend a three-day training program aiming to provide specific skills and knowledge needed to conduct their assigned strategy for decentralized continuous vaccination.
+The RC and assigned OHC were then invited to attend a three-day training program aiming to provide specific skills and knowledge needed to conduct their assigned strategy for DCV.
 During the training the RCs were taught how to request and store vaccine in the Zeepot.
 In addition to the strategy specific training, the RCs and OHCs were taught other aspects of the vaccination programme including: a) their roles and responsibilities; b) planning and delivering vaccination campaigns according to their designated strategy; and c) data collection and microchipping vaccinated dogs.
 Implementation manuals were provided to both RCs and OHCs for referral.

 Pre-vaccination preparations